Lake Nuga Nuga, the largest natural water body within the dry highlands of the Central Queensland Sandstone Belt, is a place of many stories.

 Standing dead trees in Lake Nuga Nuga are illuminated by campfire in a three-hour exposure (taken on on slide film).
 All photographs in this post by Robert Ashdown unless credited otherwise.

 Lake Nuga Nuga varies in size with the seasons.
-It is usually somewhere in the order of about 2,000 ha in area, and is about 8 km across in a north-west to south-east direction and about 4 km in width.
-The lake is mostly below 2 metres in depth, with a maximum depth of about 9 metres.
-One source records the lake as having been dry only twice — in 1936 and in 1970-71, while Walsh (1988) states the lake as having been dry three times during the 1970s and 1980s.
+It is usually somewhere in the order of about 2,000 hectares in area, and is about eight kilometres across in a north-west to south-east direction and about four kilometres in width.
+The lake is mostly below two metres in depth, with a maximum depth of about nine metres.
+One source records the lake as having been dry only twice — in 1936 and in 1970–71, while Walsh (1988) states the lake as having been dry three times during the 1970s and 1980s.

 Nuga Nuga National Park lies adjacent to the lake’s northern banks, but does not include the lake itself.